Using Functions

 namespace com/example/crypto

-rule validatePassword = default false { let hash = sha256(password) let currentTime = time.now() yield hash != "" and currentTime > timestamp }
+rule validatePassword = default false { let hash = hash.sha256(password) let currentTime = time.now() yield hash != "" and currentTime > timestamp }

 export decision of validatePassword}Local TypeScript Modules